 Directive 2009/54/EC does not specify minimum frequencies for the sampling and analysis of spring water by the official agency.
 The frequencies should be based on risk and can be adjusted accordingly when statistical trends on the microbiological qualities are established.
-In order to establish a profile of the microbiological composition of the water during production, it is suggested that samples should be taken at various locations, e.g. at source, during marketing and at the point of bottling.
+To establish a profile of the microbiological composition of the water during production, it is suggested that samples should be taken at various locations, e.g. at source, during marketing and at the point of bottling.

-Council Directive 98/83/EC does not provide minimum frequencies for the sampling and analysis for monitoring purposes of spring water by the official agency.
+Directive (EU) 2020/2184 does not provide minimum frequencies for the sampling and analysis for monitoring purposes of spring water by the official agency.
 Guidelines for the frequency of sampling and analysis for monitoring purposes for spring water and other water are provided in Table 9.
 EHOs can choose to increase or decrease the frequencies of sampling and analysis based on risk assessment.